UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-portal.md

 ## Overview

-The UKCloud Azure Stack Hub portal allows you to create a snapshot of a managed disk.
-This snapshot can be used to create a new managed disk, which you can then create a virtual machine from.
-This article shows you how to take the snapshot, create a managed disk, and create a virtual machine.
+This article shows you how to use the UKCloud Azure Stack Hub portal to take a snapshot of a managed disk, use that to create a new managed disk, and finally create a virtual machine from the new disk.

 ### Intended audience